mvries/internship_code/Krona_merger/Readme.txt

 depth = number between 1-7 were 1 is kingdom level and 7 is species level.

 This script produces 2 output files, this includes the merged krona file and the taxonomy table in TSV format.

+Note; it may not be possible to download the script directly from github due to restrictions imposed by your organistion.
+In that case, copy paste the script to a txt file.
+Do not forget to add .py after the name of the file so it is interprented as a python file.